 State tourism director Lee Sentell is the longest-serving state tourism director in the country and the longest-serving governor’s cabinet member in Alabama history.
 He is now serving in his 20th year after being appointed to the office by three consecutive Alabama governors.

 Sentell’s writing background led him into tourism marketing and promotion.
 Sentell studied journalism at Auburn where he wrote for the Plainsman and served as managing editor under Jerry Brown, who later headed the journalism department for many years.
 After graduation, Lee wrote for a weekly newspaper in Birmingham before joining the Decatur Daily where he became city editor.
 He was named one of The Alabama Jaycees’ Four Outstanding Young Men and a Rotary International Group Study Exchange participant.

-In 1980, he founded a volunteer tourism committee at the Chamber of Commerce and became the first director of the Decatur Tourism Bureau before being hired as the marketing director of the U.S. Space and Rocket Center for the first decade of Space Camp.
-He was Huntsville tourism director when his hometown friend Bob Riley became governor appointed him as the state tourism director in 2003.
+In 1980, he founded a volunteer tourism committee at the Chamber of Commerce and became the first director of the Decatur Tourism Bureau before being hired as the marketing director of the U.S. Space and Rocket Center.
+While at the center, he came up with the name Space Camp, and was marketing director for the first decade of the program.
+He was Huntsville tourism director when his hometown friend Bob Riley became governor and appointed him state tourism director in 2003.
 Robert Bentley retained him in 2011.
 Kay Ivey, whose campus political service Lee covered for the Plainsman during their Auburn days, has twice appointed him.

-The annual “Year of” campaigns has been a hallmark of Sentell’s tenure, such as the Year of Alabama Food which launched ”100 Dishes to Eat in Alabama Before You Die.”
+The Alabama Tourism Department’s annual “Year of” campaigns, such as the Year of Alabama Food that launched ATD’s ”100 Dishes to Eat in Alabama Before You Die,” have been a hallmark of Sentell’s tenure.
 The years promoting barbecue, history, arts, the outdoors and history were equally successful.